clux/logule/README.md

 Here we mute the main logger from `b.js` (the one from `init`), but unmute warnings to a `sub` that will be used inside this file to preserve the same behaviour inside `b.js` only.

 #### Unmuting New Modules
-Essentially the inverse of [Muting chatty modules](#muting-chatty-modules), here we unmute one level above or in the file itself if we own it.
+Essentially the inverse of [Muting chatty modules](#muting-chatty-modules), here we unmute one file above or in the file itself if we own it.

 ## Installation